-On April 28, a ribbon-cutting ceremony celebrated the launch of the Interventional Radiation and Catheter Laboratory at USC Verdugo Hills Hospital that will provide two crucial elements of emergency cardiovascular care for patients in the Verdugo Hills and surrounding communities.
+On April 28, a ribbon-cutting ceremony celebrated the launch of the Interventional Radiology and Catheter Laboratory at USC Verdugo Hills Hospital that will provide two crucial elements of emergency cardiovascular care for patients in the Verdugo Hills and surrounding communities.

 Among community cardiologists in the area, there is already building excitement around the possibility of referring patients once the lab opens.
 Community specialists will staff the lab along with Keck Medicine of USC cardiovascular physicians at USC-VHH.
 The Keck Medicine physicians in particular will be available to offer their academic medical expertise in more complex and challenging cases.

 When the facility opens this summer, “we’ll be able to offer an additional aspect of state-of-the-art care for those patients,” said Vaughn Starnes, MD, chair of the Department of Surgery and surgeon-in-chief at USC Norris Cancer Hospital and Keck Hospital of USC.

 A cath lab uses diagnostic imaging to view the arteries of the heart and its chambers to identify abnormalities such as aortic stenosis, a narrowing of the blood vessel valve that reduces blood flow to the body and makes the heart work harder.